Discover Amsterdam

 Restaurants and bars in Old Holland

 When you're on a day trip in Old Holland, chances are you cycle - a lot - so there's always a need to refuel.
-Thankfully there are many restaurants, brunch cafes, tea gardens and more, whether in one of the historical towns or on the way, hidden away in the nature of beautiful Waterland.
-Here's our list of the best hotspots to eat and drink to your heart's content.
+Thankfully there are many restaurants, brunch cafes, tea gardens and more, whether in one of the historical towns or on the way, hidden away in the beautiful green countryside.
+Here's our list of the best local flavours to explore.

 Jongwijs